 Serial structure that executes statements one by one is the most fundamental structure.
 MY-BASIC supports GOTO statement that provides unconditional control transfer ability.
-You can execute it like GOSUB as GOTO label, note instructional sub routine control proprietary can be returned back from a callee while unconditional GOTO cannot.
-Without doubt, you cannot use both structured sub routine and unconditional GOTO jumping in one program.
+You can execute it like GOSUB as GOTO label, note instructional sub routine control proprietary cannot be returned back from a callee but unconditional GOTO cannot.
+Also, you cannot user both structured sub routine and unconditional jumping in one program.
 An END statement can be placed anywhere in source code to terminate the whole execution of a program.

-Conditional structure consists of some condition jump statements (such as IF/THEN/ELSEIF/ELSE/ENDIF).
-These statements check condition expressions then perform an action in a case of true condition branch, otherwise in a case of false it performs something else as you write.
+Conditional structure consists of some condition jump statements (such as IF, THEN, ELSEIF, ELSE, ENDIF).
+These statements check condition expressions then perform an action in a case of true condition branch and in a case of false it performs something else as you wrote.

 You can write conditional IF statements in two ways.
-The first is single line which the whole conditional chunk is written in one compact line:
+The first is single line format which the whole conditional chunk is written in a single line:

 '''

-if n mod 2 then print "Even" else print "Odd"
+IF n MOD 2 THEN PRINT "Even" ELSE PRINT "Odd"

 '''